top of page

 CELG Sept 17 2025 Part 1

 Recorded September 17, 2025 at the Berkshire Innovation Center (BIC), Pittsfield, MA.
 Part 1 of 3 – CELG Microgrid Objective at the William Stanley Business Park This session opens the Berkshire Clean Energy 2025 event hosted by the BIC’s Clean Energy Leadership Group (CELG).
 The discussion includes remarks from Ben Sosne, framing comments from Doug Crane, and a detailed presentation from Isabella Hennessy on the concept of a community-scale microgrid at the William Stanley Business Park.
 Garth Klimchuk also provides context on wind, solar, and battery components of the proposed system.
-Topics covered include: • The Berkshires as a potential clean energy pilot zone • Microgrid design using solar, wind, battery storage, and advanced controls • Load modeling and scaling for future park development • Brownfield incentives and site characteristics • Resilience, islanding capability, and interconnection considerations • Comparisons to existing microgrids (UMass, Provincetown, Chelsea/Boston) • Q&A on wind turbine height, FAA considerations, grid impacts, incentives, and policy challenges Berkshire Clean Energy 2025 focused on regional clean energy strategies, sustainability planning, and opportunities for businesses, municipalities, and startups throughout Berkshire County.
+Topics covered include: • The Berkshires as a potential clean energy pilot zone • Microgrid design using solar, wind, battery storage, and advanced controls • Load modeling and scaling for future park development (4–6 MW range) • Brownfield incentives and unique site characteristics • Resilience, islanding capability, and interconnection considerations • Comparisons to existing MA microgrids (UMass Amherst, Provincetown, Chelsea/Boston) • Q&A on wind turbine height, FAA considerations, grid impacts, incentives, ownership, and policy challenges Berkshire Clean Energy 2025 focused on regional clean energy strategies, sustainability planning, and opportunities for businesses, municipalities, and startups throughout Berkshire County.
 The event emphasized collaboration, economic development, and building resilient, cost-effective clean energy solutions for Western Massachusetts.
-Agenda (Session Captured Here): 9:40–10:25 AM — Session 1: CELG Microgrid Objective at the William Stanley Business Park The Clean Energy Leadership Group (CELG) includes Doug Crane, Tyler Fairbank, Garth Klimchuk, Ben Sosne, and Tanja Srebotnjak, and is dedicated to advancing affordable clean energy, job creation, and climate resilience in Western Massachusetts.
+Agenda (Session Captured Here): 9:40–10:25 AM — Session 1: CELG Microgrid Objective at the William Stanley Business Park The Clean Energy Leadership Group (CELG)—Doug Crane, Tyler Fairbank, Garth Klimchuk, Ben Sosne, and Tanja Srebotnjak—is dedicated to advancing affordable clean energy, job creation, and climate resilience in Western Massachusetts.

 Play Video